 Most fires occur in the middle of the night, when people are sleeping.
 In the event of a fire, you will not have time to consider your escape options.
-It is important to practice your escape plan regularly so you will be prepared should a fire occur.
+It is important to practice your home fire escape plan regularly so you will be prepared for an emergency.

 If a fire breaks out in your home, you may have only a few minutes to get out safely once the smoke alarm sounds.
 Plan ahead so that everyone in your household knows what to do and where to go in the event of a fire.

 Make a home fire escape plan.
 Draw a map or blueprint of your home, showing all doors and windows.
 Discuss the plan with everyone in your household.

 Know at least 2 ways out of every room, if possible.
 Make sure all doors and windows leading outside can be easily opened.